Merck Manual

 • Eye drops or a patch to protect the cornea

-If the eye cannot close completely, it must be protected from dryness to reduce the risk of eye damage.
-Eye drops consisting of artificial tears or a salt (saline) solution are applied to the eye until it can close completely.
+The eye must be protected from dryness to reduce the risk of eye damage.
+Eye drops consisting of artificial tears or a salt (saline) solution can be frequently applied to the eye.
 People may need to wear an eye patch some of the time, particularly during sleep.
 Rarely, in severe cases, the upper and lower eyelids are sewn together.

 Drugs Mentioned In This Article